 Credit Cards are the First Thing You Should Pay Off

-Without question, credit cards are your most expensive debt which is why it should be the first you pay off.
+Without question, credit cards rank among Americans’ most burdensome debt, which is why it should be the first you pay off (after short-term forms of debt such as payday loans).
 Organize your credit card bills with the highest interest rates on top to the lowest on the bottom.
 Start by making the biggest payments you can on the highest rate cards while making at least the minimum payments on the lower rate cards.
 Remember, even just $10 extra a month will help reduce your debt faster than you can imagine.
 Once the first card is paid off, move on to the next most expensive card and so on.
 Another option is to transfer your high-interest credit card balances to a card with a lower interest rate or, if possible, no interest at all.
 There are quite a few no-interest cards available for those who qualify.
 Do an online search and don’t be afraid to get a representative on the phone and ask all your questions.
 Find out whether there are any transfer fees involved and exactly how long the no or low interest rate will last.

 You might also want to look into refinancing your home.
 While there are, of course, costs involved in this process, the savings may be well worth it.
 While you’re at it, re-shop your auto financing to see if you can get a better interest rate from a different bank.